Molecular and colloidal transport in bacterial cellulose hydrogels: Results and discussion

-The periodic structure of the biofilms results from formation of dense, more consolidated layers of fibers with an average 2D fiber fraction of $64 \pm 5 \%$, measured from the confocal images (Figure \ref{fig:frap} a and b.1).
-The porous layers have a lower fiber area density of $42 \pm 4 \%$ (Figure \ref{fig:frap} a and c.1).
-Tracer particles with diameters between \unit{0.2}{\micro\meter} and \unit{1}{\micro\meter} can only diffuse within the porous layers and can not penetrate the dense layers of either film (Figure \ref{fig:par_perp}a).
+The periodic structure of the biofilms results from the regular formation of dense, more consolidated layers of fibers with an average 2D fiber fraction of $64 \pm 5 \%$, measured from the confocal images (Figure \ref{fig:frap} a and b.1).
+The porous layers between the dense layers have a lower fiber area density of $42 \pm 4 \%$ (Figure \ref{fig:frap} a and c.1).
+Tracer particles with diameters between \unit{0.2}{\micro\meter} and \unit{1}{\micro\meter} can only diffuse within the porous layers and can not penetrate the dense layers of either film, Figure \ref{fig:par_perp}a, though macromolecules can.

 The barrier properties of the dense layers are assessed by measuring molecular diffusion of fluorescein isothiocyanate-dextran (FITC$-$dextran) with molecular weights between 4 and 40 kDa using Fluorescence Recovery After Photobleaching (FRAP).
-Selected areas inside (Figure \ref{fig:frap} b.2 $-$ b.4) and between (Figure \ref{fig:frap} c.2 $-$ c.4) the dense layers were studied to provide an overall characterization of the composite film.
+Selected areas inside, Figure \ref{fig:frap} b.2 $-$ b.4, and between, Figure \ref{fig:frap} c.2 $-$ c.4, the dense layers were studied to provide an overall characterization of the composite film.
 During recovery, fluorescent dye diffused back into the circular bleached region, and the normalized fluorescent intensity is calculated as \(I_{norm}(t)=\frac {I(t)-I_{bleach}} {I_{pre}-I_{bleach}} \), where $I_{norm}(t)$ is the normalized intensity, $I(t)$ is the intensity of the bleached area over time during recovery, $I_{bleach}$ is the average bleached intensity, and $I_{pre}$ is the average intensity before bleaching.
-The recovery of the normalized intensity is fitted to \(I_{norm}(t)=A.e^{-2\tau_D/t}\Bigg(I_0\Big(2\tau_D/t\Big)+I_1\Big(2\tau_D/t\Big)\Bigg)\) assuming lateral diffusion within the film, where $A$ is the pre-exponential factor and $\tau_D$ is the half time recovery of the normalized intensity \cite{Soumpasis1983}.
-The diffusion coefficient can be estimated as \(D=0.88w^2/{4\tau_D}\) for a circular bleached area with a radius of $w$ \cite{Carnell2015}.
+The recovery of the normalized intensity is fitted to \(I_{norm}(t)=A.e^{-2\tau_D/t}\Bigg(I_0\Big(2\tau_D/t\Big)+I_1\Big(2\tau_D/t\Big)\Bigg)\) assuming lateral diffusion within the film, where $A$ is the pre-exponential factor and $\tau_D$ is the half time recovery of the normalized intensity \cite{soumpasis1983theoretical}.
+The diffusion coefficient can be estimated as \(D=0.88w^2/{4\tau_D}\) for a circular bleached area with a radius of $w$ \cite{carnell2015fluorescence}.
 Diffusive mobility of 4 kDa FITC$-$dextran is not hindered within the porous and the dense layers of the biofilm compared to the free diffusive mobility.
 Increasing the FITC$-$dextran molecular weight to 20 and 40 kDa, however, reduces the average diffusivity.